Feb 20, 2018

 SIMON: A civil war that Russia wanted to influence the outcome of.
 And to do so they started experimenting with this new form of propaganda.

-CHARLES MAYNES: But then you have a certain amount of the population that perhaps doesn't watch state media and this is where you get into this effort to kind of plug the holes in this story online.
+CHARLES MAYNES: But then you have a certain amount of the population that perhaps doesn't watch state media.
+And this was where you get into this effort to kind of plug the holes in this story online.

 VITALY BESPALOV: [speaking Russian]

-CHARLES MAYNES: To, you know, to seal that story.
+CHARLES MAYNES: To—you know, to steal that story.

 VITALY BESPALOV: [speaking Russian]